-Enable Edit mode button.
 Data (only those with a white background) can be edited by double clicking a field in the column.
 Editing may be done in the table directly.
 The result of an edit action is directly displayed in the corresponding graph.
-Manually corrected data will be saved to the database by disabling the Edit mode again from the toolbar.
-A pop-up will ask to save the edited data to the database.
-With [OK] the data is saved, [NO] the data is not saved and with [Cancel] changes will be undone.
+Manually corrected data will be saved to the database by clicking [Apply].
+With [Cancel] before saving, changes can be undone.
+With [Enter] the changes are validated.